-If Council does not decide the applicant's access application within the above timeframes, it is deemed 'refused'.
+If Council does not decide a formal access application within the legislated timeframes, it is deemed 'refused'.
 Council will refund the application fee and the applicant may seek an internal or external review (see Rights of Review and Appeal) of this refusal.
 This will not apply if an extension of time has been arranged or payment of an advance deposit is pending.